What Is Short Selling?

 Short selling is the act a trader takes in selling a stock or instrument in the hope that it decreases in value.
 Traditionally, especially in physical markets, traders or investors did not have the ability to sell without first owning the underlying asset.
 However, with the introduction of digital brokers and the popularity of CFDs more and more traders jumped on the opportunity to sell markets they had no ownership in.

-Although very simple, the concept of short selling is a topic many new and experienced traders still struggle to fully get to grips with.
+Although very simple, the concept of a short sale is a topic many new and experienced traders still struggle to fully get to grips with.
 We break down this topic below to allow traders of all levels to better understand it’s full working.

 Here are 2 examples of how this works.
 I will give one generic example and 1 example relating to a trade.

-Okay so imagine you are a car dealer, your job is simply the sale of vehicle.
-Lets imagine you have a customer who wants a 2019 BMW, you sell this for £10,000, and the delivery date is for 1 month from the date the sale took place.
-In the time between the sale and the delivery, you try to find someone else selling the same car for £8000, you buy this from them and sell it on to the buyer for £10,000, meaning you secured a £2000 profit.
+Okay so imagine you are a car dealer, your job is simply the sale of a vehicle.
+Let’s imagine you have a customer who wants a 2019 BMW, you sell this for £10,000, and the delivery date is for 1 month from the date the sale took place.
+In the time between the sale and the delivery, you try to find someone else selling the same car for £8,000, you buy this from them and sell it on to the buyer for £10,000, meaning you secured a £2,000 profit.

 Regardless of the direction you believe the market may move, most traders are likely to have a range of strategies that assist in making these decisions.
 Deciding where to enter is no easy feat.
-So below look at a few basic strategies traders who short sell use for there entry positions.
+So below look at a few basic strategies short sellers use for there entry positions.

 Strategy 1 – Selling at resistance.

 Most traders believe the resistance level is the price point where we see markets usually start to fall after a bull run.
-As a result a lot of traders will place a sell order at this level as they believe it will be a good point on entry.
+As a result, a lot of traders will place a sell order at this level as they believe it will be a good point of entry.